threefoldtecharchive/jumpscaleX_archived/Jumpscale/builder/web/docs/resty_iyo.md

 * $iyo_secret: client secret
 * $iyo_redirect_uri: a callback url that iyo will redirect to after successful login.

-As you can see, we are using some helper lua files provided by `lua-resty-iyo-auth` to deal with the oauth flow for us, we only need to handle things after access_by_lua is done, in this example, we defined `content_by_lua` to be executed in case `access_by_lua_file` successed:
+As you can see, we are using some helper lua files provided by `lua-resty-iyo-auth` to deal with the oauth flow for us, we only need to handle things after `access_by_lua_file` is done, in this example, we defined `content_by_lua` to be executed in case `access_by_lua_file` succeeded:

 ```lua
     local jwt = require("cpp.jwt")